 She produced her first feature film in 2008, Meerkat Manor: The Story Begins for Discovery Studios and The Weinstein Company.
 In 2012 she led OSF’s move into 3D with Meerkats 3D followed by Pandas 3D -The Journey Home, the IMAX version of which was screened throughout North America and Europe.

 In 2019 she was nominated for a BAFTA in the Single Documentary category for Driven: The Billy Monger Story (BBC).
-The film was also shortlisted for a Grierson and Broadcast award.
+The film was also shortlisted for a Grierson and a Broadcast award.

 Lucinda Axelsson is a multi-award winning executive producer and former BBC Commissioning Editor and BBC NHU producer, specialising in highly popular and innovative specialist factual shows, documentaries and wildlife series from high end Blue Chip to presenter led shows.
 She recently exec produced ‘Serengeti’ a pioneering ‘wildlife meets drama’ hybrid series for the BBC, with XIX entertainment and John Downer Productions.

-As a series producer Lucinda was responsible for helping create several long running series including the Emmy Award winning Meerkat Manor with OSF, where for the first time the dramatic narrative techniques of the soap opera were used to reveal the complex social lives of animals, and Natures Weirdest Events where she innovated new ways of explaining the science behind the strange and wonderful events from the natural world by using User Generated Content alongside blue chip footage.
+As a series producer Lucinda was responsible for helping create several long running series including the Emmy Award nominated Meerkat Manor with OSF, where for the first time the dramatic narrative techniques of the soap opera were used to reveal the complex social lives of animals, and Natures Weirdest Events where she innovated new ways of explaining the science behind the strange and wonderful events from the natural world by using User Generated Content alongside blue chip footage.

 Strong storytelling is at the heart of everything Lucinda does.
 As a producer and then as a Commissioning Editor she breathed new life in the Blue Chip landmark space with highly rated series on Brazil, Japan, New Zealand, Patagonia, Mexico, Thailand and Alaska, with a focus on creating surprising and exciting narratives.
 As a Commissioning Editor she worked closely with the producers on highly rated and innovative shows including Spy in the Wild, Snow Chick and Pets Wild at Heart for JDP, the Bafta Nominated, multi-award winning, Attenborough’s Life that Glows with Ammonite Films and Tribes, Predators and Me and Elephant Family and Me featuring Gordon Buchanan with the NHU.
 Beyond Wildlife films, she was also responsible for the hit BBC shows The World’s Most Amazing Hotels and James May: The Reassembler.